SovereignCloudStack/standards/Design-Docs/Image-Properties-Spec.md

 There are several policies possible to provide updated images to include the latest bug- and security fixes.
 This is outlined in update policy description below.

+# Standard images

+SCS does not at this point mandate the availability of certain images.
+We however intend to change this after a broader discussion.

+We intend to mandate the following images:
+* `Ubuntu <LATESTLTS>`, `Ubuntu <PREVLTS>`, `Debian <STABLE>`
+* Note that `<LATESTLTS>` refers to the latest LTS version, which at this point is `22.04`.
+  The `<PREVLTS>` is the previous LTS version, at the time of this writing (9/2022) it's `20.04`.
+  We don't carry the `.x` patch numbers in the standard image names.
+We switch to requiring the newest Ubuntu LTS version when the `.1` version comes out (around July/August).
+At this point the old `<PREVLTS>` version becomes optional ...
+* For Debian, we use the latest STABLE version, which is `11` at the time of this writing.
+  Similar to Ubuntu, we would do the switch and require the latest STABLE to be made available within ~3 months after release.
+* When a CentOS successor emerges, we would have one in the mandatory list.

+We intend to recommend the following images:
+* `CentOS 8`
+* `Alma Linux 8`, `Rocky 8`
+* `Debian <PREVSTABLE>` (the one pre-latest `<STABLE>`, `10` at the time of writing)
+* `Fedora <LATEST>` (`36` currently, this will get replaced quickly as the next Fedora comes out)

+We want to suggest the following supported images (with licensing/maintenance/support as intended from OS vendor)
+* `SLES 15SP4`
+* `RHEL 9`, `RHEL 8`
+* `Windows Server 2022`, `Windows Server 2019`

+We are also looking into standard suggestions for
+* `openSUSE Leap 15.4`
+* `Cirros 0.5.2`
+* `Alpine`
+* `Arch`

+The suggestions mainly serve to align image naming between providers.

+Note that additional images will be available on typical platforms, e.g. `ubuntu-capi-image-v1.24.4` for platforms that are prepared to support SCS k8s cluster management.

 # Technical requirements and features